latest nhpb_banner 1__compressed

 • Get help in finding low income rentals or housing.
 Or work with an advisor to complete applications for Many Mansions and Transitional housing.
 The center will also help clients with homeless court to prevent an eviction and applying for ACE medical coverage.

-If you are struggling with your housing costs, Ventura County Together is an option which is a collaborative partnership that is made up of multiple Ventura County nonprofit agencies.
-The agency is also supported by federal and state government agencies, recently provided a substantial grant to the Conejo Valley Homeless Prevention and Emergency Assistance Fund.
-This is a combined service that is part of Catholic Charities, The Ventura County Homeless and Housing Coalition/Turning Point (805-652-2151), Conejo Valley Affordable Housing Workgroup at the local Authority ((805) 480-9991), Lutheran Social Services and Many Mansions.
+Ventura County Continuum of Care helps with housing needs.
+The organization is a collaborative partnership that is made up of multiple Ventura County nonprofit agencies.
+The agency is also supported by federal and state government agencies to offers services such as shelters as well as the Homeless Prevention and Emergency Assistance Fund.
+This is a combined service that is part of Catholic Charities, HUD, Lutheran Services and others.
+Call (805) 385-8585 or find help from LSS.

 Rental or deposit assistance from non-profits and charities - Qualified low income families have other options available to them as well.
 A focus is on families with children, seniors, and the disabled.
 Find an extensive listing of additional Ventura rent assistance programs.

-Catholic Charities of Ventura - This is an organization that helps people of all faiths.
+Catholic Charities of Ventura - This is an organization that helps people of all faiths, including immigrants, asylum seekers and single fathers or mothers in Ventura County.
 Call them at (805) 643-4694.
-Some of the services and resources they offer include Legal Assistance, Job Training, Rent Assistance and Homeless Prevention, Medical Counseling and Referrals, and many more.
+Some of the services and resources they offer include free Legal Assistance to immigrants, including help with work permits.

-Three of the primary resources they administer are emergency assistance, immigration services, and senior aid.
+• Some of the primary resources they administer are emergency assistance, immigration services, and senior aid.
 These programs provide Ventura County California families with a range of help, including food, groceries, rent and energy bill assistance.
 At the same time a client receives emergency support, they will be able to receive case management and other support, such as information on public aid.
-Continue with Catholic Charities Ventura County.
+The main office is at 303 N Ventura Ave A, Ventura, CA 93001.
+Continue with Catholic Charities Ventura County..

-Another leading social services agency is Lutheran Social Services of Ventura County.
+LSS is another leading social services agency.
+The formal name is Lutheran Social Services of Ventura County.
 The phone number is 805-497-6207.
-Financial assistance and cash grants may be available to pay for expenses and bills, and emergency programs include: Utility Bill Assistance, Food Assistance, Gasoline Vouchers, Rental Assistance, Comprehensive Emergency Assistance, Eviction Prevention, Home Repair, and Clothing Assistance.
+Financial assistance and cash grants may be available to pay for expenses and bills, including for veterans and people with no money.
+The Ventura emergency programs include Utility Bill Assistance as well as funds for back rent.
+There are also free vouchers for gas for an interview, bus ticket or food.
+Or get home repair help, clothes or Eviction Prevention.

-The Salvation Army also supports the area, and run a host of social service programs.
-The Family Services Program provides help to the unemployed, elderly, and low-income families as well as individuals.
-The services and resources offered include rent assistance, emergency food support, lodging, free and discounted clothing or furniture.
+The Salvation Army also supports the area. the faith based charity runs a host of social service programs.
+The Family Services Program provides help to the unemployed, elderly, homeless and low-income families as well as individuals.
+The services and resources offered include rent assistance, emergency food support, lodging including a free motel or hotel room.
+There is also free and discounted clothing or furniture.

-The charity also has a number of Food & Nutrition Programs, transportation, and holiday assistance.
+• The charity also has a number of Food & Nutrition Programs, transportation, and holiday assistance.
 During the fall lower income Ventura County families may be given free Christmas toys for their kids or back to school supplies (during the summer - fall).
 In addition, extensive case management and referrals are offered.
-Phone 805-483-9235, or click here for further information on Salvation Army assistance programs in Ventura County.
+There are multiple sites, but the main phone is 805-483-9235, or click here for further information on Salvation Army assistance programs in Ventura County.

 JFLA - Jewish Free Loan Association of Southern California and Ventura runs a program that offers no interest loans to qualified borrowers.
 While conditions are in place, the money can be used to pay for emergency auto repairs, rent, and more.
 The loans issued to Ventura families will come with conditions, including co-signers, but the funds can help with different types of bills, housing costs, home repairs, and much more.
 Click here more details on no interest loans in Los Angeles area.